MAIF/otoroshi/manual/src/main/paradox/topics/sessions-mgmt.md

 All logged users to a protected application has an private user session.

-These sessions are listed in the `Private apps users sessions` (available at this location of your instance */bo/dashboard/sessions/private*).
+These sessions are listed in the `Private apps users sessions` (available in the cog icon menu or at this location of your instance `/bo/dashboard/sessions/private`).

 An private user session is composed of: